brainandforce/CliffordNumbers.jl/CONTRIBUTING.md

 ### Dependencies

-At the time of writing, this package does not have any dependencies.
-Zero dependencies is not a goal of the package: part of the reason for this is that I may spin some of the functionality of this package off into separate subpackages (such as the `CliffordNumbers.Hamming` module for working with Hamming weights of integers or other binary data).

-However, this package is intended to be a relatively low-level component of the Julia ecosystem.
+At the time of writing, this package only depends on the Random standard library.
+This package is intended to be a relatively low-level component of the Julia ecosystem.
 No dependencies on packages providing high-level functionality (such as GUIs) should ever be included.
 In addition, this package has not needed to depend on packages that would ordinarily be considered for a library like this, such as [LinearAlgebra], [StaticArrays], or [StaticArraysCore].
 Inclusion of these libraries as dependencies will only be done if a pressing need for them can be demonstrated.

 ### Extensions